Shashanksnraj/ReleaseGates/readme.md

 ## Setting up Team Services project

+   > Note: Currenctly VSTS Demo Data Generator 2 URL has been used to create the project and later we have to update the screenshots for the same.- 5th Apr 2018

-1. Use [VSTS Demo Data Generator](https://vstsdemobuildertest.azurewebsites.net/) to provision the project in VSTS account.
+1. Use [VSTS Demo Generator](https://demogen.azurewebsites.net/?TemplateId=77375&Name=ReleaseGates) to provision the project in VSTS account.

    ![VSTS Demo Generator](images/1.png)